Chorus/Note-Documentation/docs/Reports/ReassessmentReport.md

 ### Skill Acquisition Data

 Each skill acquisition Domain is printed with your organization's Domain description, followed by 3 tables listing targets in this domain.
-- Graphs for each target printed in the In Progress and Mastered tables follow each table.

 - A target will not be listed on the report if there was no data collected on it within the selected authorization period.
 - For initial assessments, input baseline data in the care plan before generating the report.